Student Email Migration- Fall 2015

 What are the important dates and deadlines?

-- New and existing students (whose last date of enrollment was no more than 18 months prior) will be migrated to the new system.
+- Former students (students whose last date of enrollment was more than 18 months ago) will not be migrated to the new system, but will continue to have access to their @my.UND.edu email account until February 1, 2016.

 Frequently Asked Questions